Links

 Every time you push to remote it is possible to pull the changes to the test environment.
 This is done by using the development command clear-functions.

-To use clear-functions activate development mode.
+To use clear-modules activate development mode.

 ./gameserver development